Last updated May 2019

-Our ratings of doctors and our ratings of hospitals will point you toward high-quality providers.
+Our ratings of doctors and other healthcare providers will point you toward high-quality care.
 You can also find an enormous amount of medical information online.
 To learn about your case, you can use many online resources, including:

 For more information, take advantage of public libraries where you can consult consumer-oriented newsletters and medical textbooks.
 For in-depth information, visit a medical school library, which will have general textbooks, texts in specialty fields, and peer-reviewed medical journals containing articles on new developments not yet included in textbooks.